M7 Aerospace

 M7 Aerospace LP is an aerospace company with its headquarters on the property of San Antonio International Airport in Uptown San Antonio, Texas, United States.

-M7 is the successor organization to Fairchild Dornier Aviation, having bought much of that firm's assets out of bankruptcy.
-M7 occupies the 426000 sqft manufacturing and support facility formerly operated by Fairchild-Dornier.
+M7 Aerospace was founded in 2003, when it purchased the assets of the bankrupt Fairchild Dornier Aviation, including a 426000 sqft manufacturing and support facility in San Antonio.
+The assets did not include aircraft manufacturing, as the design of the final aircraft type produced by Fairchild Dornier, the financial failure 328Jet, had been sold by the bankruptcy trustee to AvCraft Technical Services.

 M7 Aerospace has five distinct business units: